TF2Maps/TF2MChatBots/README.md

   cd TF2MChatBots

   git pull
+You need to get the compiler

+  sudo apt-get install msbuild

 The software utilises a variety of nuget packages, so you need to install nuget, then run it to retrieve needed packages

   sudo apt install nuget